 The Arts and Culture COVID Recovery Programme announced in late May 2020 includes more than 25 initiatives designed to deliver short-term relief as well as longer-term support for the sector.
 In September 2021 it was announced that $37.5m funding would be brought forward from the programme to provide financial support to the cultural sector through the COVID-19 Delta response.

 Manatū Taonga is leading a suite of initiatives in partnership with its funded agencies and sector stakeholders to deliver this $374 million of funding over four years.
 This funding includes both short-term relief and emergency relief to respond to the Delta outbreak and longer-term support allowing people and organisations to survive, adapt and thrive.
-Read the Programme overview (PDF 500KB)
+Read the Programme overview (PDF, 183KB).

 The Innovation Fund provides $60 million over three years to support innovative projects that improve the sustainability and resilience of the sector.
-Round one will be delivered through a nationwide events series, Te Urungi: Innovating Aotearoa.
+Round one is being delivered through a nationwide events series, Te Urungi: Innovating Aotearoa.

 The CARE Fund provides $70 million over three years to create employment and training opportunities, ensure vital skills, talent and creative infrastructure are not lost, and maintain and expand public access to creative and cultural experiences.